-You can fill your water tank using either of two methods; gravity fill or city water pressure fill.
+Your water tank can be filled using either of two methods; normal gravity fill or city water fill.

 Gravity Fill: Insert hose into fill opening and turn water supply on.
 Tank is full when water flows from overflow tube beneath coach.